cssnr/npm-outdated-action/README.md

 </details>

 At a minimum, you need to checkout the repository.
 The workspace should also be somewhat "clean".
-The action will run a npm clean-install (ci).
-If this fails it will report the errors.
+The action will run a npm clean-install `npm ci`.
+If this fails it will report the errors and skip the checks.

 ```yaml
 - name: 'Checkout'